-Fylde Memorial Arboretum and Community Woodland is a two hectare site in the fields next to Moor Park School on Moor Park Avenue in Bispham, Blackpool.
+Fylde Memorial Arboretum and Community Woodland is a five and a half acre site.
+Find it in the fields next to Moor Park School on Moor Park Avenue in Bispham, Blackpool.

-It’s purpose is to “Provide the Service Associations and the people of Blackpool and the Fylde with a place of peace and beauty in which to remember their fallen comrades and loved ones”
+It’s purpose is to “Provide the Service Associations and the people of Blackpool and the Fylde with a place of peace and beauty in which to remember their fallen comrades and loved ones”.
+It’s the only one in the UK outside the National Memorial Arboretum in Staffordshire.

 It’s run by the Arboretum Committee, and they have secured funding from various schemes to plant trees and lay paths.